Blanket-Warriors/BentoTime/README.md

 [Webpack](https://webpack.github.io/) is a tool to help us compile and package our Javascript, and represents the centerpiece of our build process.
 It allows us to use [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html), [SASS](http://sass-lang.com/) and cool new Javascript features via [Babel](https://babeljs.io/) by taking code we write in those technologies, parsing them, and spitting our plain old CSS and EcmaScript5.
 The [React Webpack Cookbook](https://christianalfoni.github.io/react-webpack-cookbook/index.html) is a pretty good place to start getting used to using Webpack with React.

 - #### Webpack-dev-server
 [Webpack-Dev-Server](https://github.com/webpack/webpack-dev-server) is some cool webpack middleware that runs a development server, automatically updates when our code changes.
 Means we can check our work faster.

-- #### Webpack-Hot-Middleware
-Not implemented, but [Webpack-Hot-Middleware](https://github.com/glenjamin/webpack-hot-middleware) lets Webpack-Dev-Server reload individual modules at a time.
-The glory in this is that it means when we make a code change, our test app can stay in the same state.
-AKA it doesn't restart every. friggin. time.
-For more info on that, read [webpack's introduction to Hot Module Replacement](https://webpack.github.io/docs/hot-module-replacement-with-webpack.html)
+We are also working on implementing [Hot Module Replacement](https://webpack.github.io/docs/hot-module-replacement-with-webpack.html), but we're not quite there yet.